 Continue south by land to Nazca with a stop to see the Huacachina sand dunes along the way.

 Tour a pre-Inca cemetery in Nazca to view 1,500-year-old mummies, bones, and pottery on the desert floor.
-Also visit a local pottery studio for a demonstration by a local artist.
+Also visit a nearby pottery studio for a demonstration by a local artist.
 In the evening, enjoy a traditional pachamanca-style dinner.
 Option to take a flight over the mysterious Nazca Lines.

 Nazca is home to one of the world's greatest archaeological mysteries, the Nazca Lines.
 The entire desert area was also once the home for the ancient Paracas and the Nazca cultures, which preceded the Incas by more than half a millennium.